LunarVim/LunarVim/README.md

 - finding files from dashboard sometimes number not set
 - spell not activated in readme Markdown
-- better autoimport
+- better auto-import
-- can't find global binary for markdownlint
+- can't find global binary for markdown-lint
 - keep and eye on indent guides plugin for thin lines